BioBoost/vives-smart-campus/project/software-design.md

 ## Database

 To store all the historical data of the application, an database will be needed.
 Any kind of database could be up for this task.
-I may be usefull to check out some NoSQL databases as well.
-For example [InfluxDB](https://www.influxdata.com/products/) is an ideal database to store sensor data in a timeseries.
+I may be useful to check out some NoSQL databases as well.
+For example [InfluxDB](https://www.influxdata.com/products/) is an ideal database to store sensor data in a time series.

 A mix of two types databases could be used as well.
 Choose a database that is fit for the task.